nicksavill/The-Edinburgh-Malaria-Project/README.md

 ### 4. Example simulation code

-Versions of the paper figures are produced in `Notebooks/paper_figs.ipynb` which uses the python script `Notebooks/Scripts/paper.py`.
-These are plotted using matplotlib and then were refined in Adobe Illustrator for publication.

-The notebook `example.ipynb` provides some example code for plotting static matplotlib figures of a simulation of R21 and a comparison of R21 and RTS,S.
+The notebook `example_matplotlib.ipynb` provides some example code for plotting static matplotlib figures of a simulation of R21 and a comparison of R21 and RTS,S.

-The notebook `interactive.ipynb` provides example code to create an interactive app which can be run in a Jupyter notebook.
+The notebook `example_bokeh.ipynb` provides example code to create an interactive app which can be run in a Jupyter notebook.
 It uses Bokeh to render the plots and provides sliders and buttons to examine the sensitivity of the model outputs to parameter changes.

 ## License